bumble-tech/appyx/documentation/how-to-use-appyx/quick-start.md

 Need something more custom?

-1. Instead of a back stack, you can find other [routing sources](../routing-sources) in the library, or you can [implement your own](../routing-sources/custom.md)
+1. Instead of a back stack, you can find other [NavModels](../navmodel) in the library, or you can [implement your own](../navmodel/custom.md)
 2. Instead of the default transition handlers, you can also [use Jetpack Compose provided ones, or supply your own](../ui/transitions.md)

-You can also read the [Back stack documentation](../routing-sources/backstack.md) for more info on the specific options for the back stack.
+You can also read the [Back stack documentation](../navmodel/backstack.md) for more info on the specific options for the back stack.

 ## 6. Proper child nodes